|

 MTL Catalog Number 69100, Pepsi-Cola® Holiday Car, Released 1999.

-| Original Price: $17.95 Approximate New In Box Value: No consistent premium above original price established.
+| Original Price: $17.95.
 Hmm... guess I have to include this 3rd car in the Pepsi-Cola Special Edition Series, given that it is officially dubbed a "Holiday Car" by MTL.
 Santa appears prominently just as he had in numerous Pepsi-Cola advertisements of the past.
 Anything to get consumers drinking a cold soft drink in the middle of the winter!
 Anyway, this doesn't count in my unofficial listing of the MTL Holiday Series, but hey, why not throw it in anyway.
-See a super-size pop-up image! (~52K) |
+Larger image (~52K) |

 |